-- a description of the land (including the address) on which the development is proposed to be carried out - the name of the applicant, name of the consent authority and if applicable the name of the determining authority (i.e. Regional Planning Panel) - a description and type of the proposed development - a statement informing where the application can be viewed or accessed - the dates of the exhibition period - a statement that the person may during the exhibition period may make a written submission to the Council in relation to the development application
+- a description of the land (including the address) on which the development is proposed to be carried out - the name of the applicant, name of the consent authority, and if applicable the name of the determining authority (i.e. Regional Planning Panel) - a description and type of the proposed development - a statement informing where the application can be viewed or accessed - the dates of the exhibition period - a statement that the person may during the exhibition period may make a written submission to the Council in relation to the development application

 - a statement that where the submission is by way of objection the submission must set out the grounds of the objection - a statement as to Council's policy for suppling copies of written submissions to other people - in the case of an application to modify consent, an outline of the modification sought - notification that an email address must be supplied to Council by all those wishing to be notified of the determination.
-Email addresses should be supplied to Council at council@ballina.nsw.gov.au stating the development application number. - A statement that the DA may be reported to Council for determination at one of its Council Meetings.
-Notification of those DA's to be reported to Council can be accessed on Council's website ballina.nsw.gov.au
+Email addresses should be supplied to Council at council@ballina.nsw.gov.au stating the DA reference number. - A statement that the DA may be reported to Council for determination at one of its Council Meetings.